bayleeadamoss/zazu/docs/_documentation/blocks.md

 This allows you to execute your script without any input prefixes.

+Variables defined in the [configuration](/documentation/configuration/) will be used as environment variables in the script call.

 ### Copy To Clipboard

 This block will copy the given input to the clipboard.